CSGuides/grad-job-guide/_exampleMaterials/contributionGuide.md

 also might not be, for your career and personal goals!
 As a concrete example, <a href="https://en.wikipedia.org/wiki/Stephanie_Forrest">Stephanie Forrest</a>
-received R1 tenure-track offers from both the University of Michigan and also the Univeristy of Arizona and accepted the offer at Arizona because it was a better fit for her context.
+received R1 tenure-track offers from both the University of Michigan and also the University of Arizona and accepted the offer at Arizona because it was a better fit for her context.

 In evaluating your own choices and possible outcomes, we encourage you to